AugustDev/nf-shard/README.md

 Note - `accessToken` can by any non-empty string.

-### Method 2
+### Method 2 - yarn

-If you already have running PostgreSQL database, you can run build project from package manager.
+If you already have running PostgreSQL database, you can run build the project using yarn package manager.
 To specify your database login edit `.env`.
+If you are developer you would prefer using this approach.

 ```
 yarn